mrkwnzl/cyphersystem-foundryvtt/ReadMe.md

 - An option for an additional pool, for people with the Luck Descriptor or the Datasphere in Numenera.
 This pool can be renamed to anything you like.
 - A robust pre-made macro system which you can use to customize the game for your own needs.
 - A pre-made scene of a tabletop.
 Play just like you do at a physical table!
-- The Cypher System for Foundry VTT is available in English, French, German, Italian, and Spanish.
+- The Cypher System for Foundry VTT is available in English, French, German, Italian, Portuguese (Brazil) and Spanish.

 ## Support, Community, and Contributing